 Retirement pension and lump sum are payable on retirement.
-While there is a compulsory retirement age of 70, you may retire at any time after reaching age 60 (or before that age on grounds of ill-health - see question 12).
+Maximum retirement age is 70 but you may retire at any time after reaching age 60 (or before that age on grounds of ill-health - see question 12).
 Payment of a pension and lump sum in the case of an ill-health retirement is subject to a minimum of 5 years' reckonable service; in all other cases a minimum of 2 years' reckonable service is required in order to qualify for a pension and lump sum.
 If you resign voluntarily before age 60 with at least 2 years' reckonable service and do not transfer to another organisation whose pension scheme allows for the reckoning of your institute of technology service you may qualify for a preserved pension and lump sum at age 60, on written application by you or you may, instead, opt for cost neutral early retirement (see question 19).